TheAirship/LoggrJack/README.md

 NOTE: You cannot pass both the -f and -x parameters in the same command.

+Additional verbosity (-v through -vvv) will return other information, such as the reported login type, and the results of a WHOIS lookup for the IP address.
+Use caution, because higher verbosity levels also means much more output.
+You should consider filtering the full output (e.g. by user, IP, or country) if greater verbosity is desired while using the Detailed Analysis mode.

+`$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -f user -d "barneyfife@example.com" -vvv`

 ### IP Dump

 To dump a list of all unique IP addresses found in the log file, use the -i parameter.
 Increased verbosity (-v or -vv) will add geolocation info to each IP address.